From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • Use Tools or a Pro – Automate tracking with software or hire a bookkeeper to keep your books clean, maximize deductions, and stay IRS-ready.

-Running an Amazon business is exciting.
-Watching sales roll in feels amazing.
+Running an Amazon business is exciting — watching sales roll in feels amazing.
 But tax season?
 That’s when many sellers feel stressed, confused, and worried about overpaying.
-The truth is: most Amazon sellers miss thousands of dollars in deductions every year because they don’t know what they can write off.

-How Tax Deductions Work for Amazon Sellers
+How Amazon Seller Tax Deductions Work

 👉 What this means for you: Every dollar you deduct lowers the amount of income the IRS can tax.
 If you’re in the 25% tax bracket, a missed $1,000 deduction = $250 in extra taxes you didn’t need to pay.

-1. Cost of Goods Sold (COGS)
+Cost of Goods Sold (COGS) – The #1 Amazon Seller Tax Deduction

 This is your biggest deduction — the money you spend to get products ready for sale.